MoeCancode/markdown-generator/README.md

     You can find other interesting peojects that I have worked on at:
   <a href = "https://github.com/moecancode"> Github </a>

-    If you have any questions about this projects, you can contact me directly at a.releven@hotmail.com.
+    If you have any questions about my projects, you can contact me directly at a.releven@hotmail.com.